-Key to successfully developing a predictive dynamo theory is the realization that we need a population study: we need to study the dynamodriven activity in a sample of stars like the Sun, and compare it to observations of young stars, old stars, binary stars, etc. The potential for a breakthrough in our understanding lies in spatially-resolved imaging of the dynamo-driven emission patterns on a variety of stars.
-These patterns, and how they depend on stellar properties (such as convection, (differential) rotation and helicity, meridional circulation, evolutionary stage/age, ...), are crucial for dynamo theorists to explore the sensitive dependences on many poorly known parameters, to investigate bifurcations in a non-linear 3D dynamo, and to ultimately validate a model.
+A breakthrough in our understanding of dynamos can also come from spatially-resolved imaging of the dynamo-driven emission patterns on a variety of stars.
+How these patterns depend on stellar properties (such as convection, rotation, meridional circulation, age, ...), are crucial for dynamo theorists to explore the sensitive dependences on many poorly known parameters, to investigate bifurcations in a non-linear 3D dynamo, and to ultimately validate a model.

-Magnetic field patterns of stars can be mapped by
+For other stars, magnetic fields can be mapped by

 • Rotational modulation.
-Brightness variations caused by structures rotating across the visible hemisphere can yield longitude maps of activity, provided that the intrinsic evolution of the source regions is slow compared to the stellar rotation, which is not the case for slow rotators like the Sun. • Eclipse mapping.
-The crossing of one star in
+Brightness variations caused by structures rotating across the visible hemisphere can yield longitude maps of activity if the intrinsic evolution of the source regions is slow compared to the stellar rotation, which is not the case for slow rotators like the Sun.